josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🪞_the_thompson_principle.md

 Authoritarian recruitment flatters their frustration.

+---

-## 7. 🧪 Why STEM/military/policing are vulnerable
+## 🧪 Why STEM/Military/Policing Are Vulnerable
 These cultures produce:

 - isolation